 - 1. Develop and maintain a pharmaceutical care practice - 2.
 Provide consultative service in an organized health care setting. - 3.
 Provide education to health care professionals. - 4.
-Perform committee and administrative activities as appropriate for the individual practice site. - 5.
-Engage in scholarly activity (e.g. drug utilization evaluations, quality assurance interventions, publications) within his/her area of expertise.
-These activities do not necessarily require external funding (i.e. grants) to complete.
+Perform committee and administrative activities as appropriate for the individual practice site.

 ^{} Until the Committee on Promotion is formed, recommendations for promotions will be handled by the University Rank & Tenure Committee